 If you plan on commuting to Chicago, it’s about a 90-minute Amtrak train from Milwaukee.
 The Amtrak station is located right in the middle of downtown at the Milwaukee Intermodal, so it’s super convenient.

-Bottom line: with a score of 49, the public transportation system is good, but still not great.
+Bottom line: with a transit score of 48, the public transportation system is good, but still not great.
 It can get you almost anywhere inside the city within an hour.
-If you’re not planning on having a car, you’d better get used to taking the bus, because you’ll be taking it lots of places.
+If you’re not planning on having a car, you’d better get used to taking the bus, because you’ll be taking it to lots of places.

 Downtown Milwaukee is very walkable, from the Upper East Side down to the Historic Third Ward.

 Below is a walk score map, similar to the rent price heat map we talked about earlier.
 The greener the better.
 If you don’t like walking, stay away from the yellow when looking for neighborhoods to live in.
-Good thing for you Milwaukee doesn’t have any red!
+The good thing for you is that Milwaukee doesn’t have any red zones!